moetayuko/xrdp/readme.txt

 design.txt is an attempt to expain the project design prog_std.txt is an attemp to explain the programming standard used

-run make in main xrdp directory to build run make install as root to install in /usr/local/xrdp
+since version 0.5.0 we switch to autotool to build xrdp

+to build and install

+change to the xrdp directory and run
+./bootstrap
+./configure
+make
+then as root
+make install

+see file-loc.txt to see what files are installed where

 Jay